margaretstorey/startup2024/README.md

 ---

 ⚠️ Classes will be on Fridays 1:30-4:20.
-We will meet at [CLE](https://www.uvic.ca/search/maps-buildings/buildings/clearihue.php) A329.
+We will meet at [MAC](https://www.uvic.ca/search/maps-buildings/buildings/maclaurin.php) D283
+⚠️ (Note change of room from original posting.

 <br> *Please note this is a tentative schedule.
 The slides and other materials will be available in the [resources section](resources).*